5 Reasons Why Job interviews are like first dates

 When you date someone, you move forward if you feel a connection.
 Same goes for a job interview.

-You’ll spend the next coming days waiting for them to call
+5. You’ll likely spend the coming time waiting for a call

 After the interview / date is done, you are likely to sit by and wait for a call.
 But it may be better to be proactive (without being pushy).

 After a date, you may say “I had a great time, and I think we have a lot in common”.
 The same approach for an interview, may go like this: “After our conversation, I feel that the qualities and skills you are looking for align with my background and motivations.
 Would you agree?”.

 We have found, that proactive candidates have a better chance of keeping the hiring managers engaged, so we have made a guide on how to follow up after an interview: 3 must do’s after the job interview

 At Alexander Daniels Global, we are specialized in recruitment for the additive manufacturing industry.
 We want you to succeed so we have created a bunch of free career advice.
 Check it out!